HyperLethalVector/ProjectEsky-UnityIntegration/README.md

-Esky (With the exception of the V1 rendering integration) is licenced under the BSD 3 clause.
+Esky (With the exception of the V1 rendering integration) is licenced under MIT.
 While I don't really care where and how you use this software, with great power comes great responsibility.
 Using this software comes with one condition, that you please use the following bibtex citation:

 @inbook{10.1145/3411763.3451804,